Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 If you're deploying to a single VM (no Swarm), and you have a reverse proxy (Traefik/Caddy/nginx) handling TLS:

-docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build
+docker compose -f docker/docker-compose.yml -f docker/docker-compose.prod.yml up -d --build

 Notes:

 3000 to the host.
-The docker-compose.prod.yml is set up that way by default; your reverse proxy should publish 80/443 and route internally to workflow-app:3000.NEXTAUTH_URL to your public URL (e.g. https://workflow.example.com) in your .env file.Initialize swarm (if not already done):
+The docker/docker-compose.prod.yml is set up that way by default; your reverse proxy should publish 80/443 and route internally to the Compose service app on port 3000 (e.g. http://app:3000 on the Docker network).NEXTAUTH_URL to your public URL (e.g. https://omnidev.example.com) in your .env file.Initialize swarm (if not already done):

 docker swarm init